Libya floods wipe out quarter of city, thousands dead

 'NEVER FELT AS FRIGHTENED'

-In Derna, Mostafa Salem, 39, said he had lost 30 of his relatives.
+In Derna, Mr Mostafa Salem, 39, said he had lost 30 of his relatives.
 "Most people were sleeping.
-Nobody was ready," Salem told Reuters.
+Nobody was ready," Mr Salem told Reuters.

-Raja Sassi, 39, survived the flood with his wife and small daughter after water had reached an upper floor, but the rest of his family had died, he said.
+Mr Raja Sassi, 39, survived the flood with his wife and small daughter after the water had reached an upper floor, but the rest of his family had died, he said.

 "At first we just thought it was heavy rain but at midnight we heard a huge explosion and it was the dam bursting," he said.